 - Provide administrative support to staff including handling travel arrangements.

 QUALIFICATIONS REQUIRED:Back to top

-1) At least one year of specialized experience equivalent to at least the GS-4 level in the Federal service.
-Examples of specialized experience include the following: using word processing software to prepare correspondence, responding to routine non-technical inquiries or other clerical or office support functions.
+At least one year of specialized experience equivalent to at least the GS-4 level in the Federal service.
+Specialized experience includes the following: using word processing software to prepare correspondence, responding to routine non-technical inquiries or other clerical or office support functions.

 At least one year of specialized experience equivalent to the GS-5 level in the Federal service.
-Examples of specialized experience include the following: using word processing software to prepare correspondence, reports and other document; track pending actions to ensure timely completion of work assignments; coordinating and making travel arrangements; responding to routine non-technical inquiries; and coordinating and handling logistical support for meetings.
+Specialized experience includes the following: using word processing software to prepare correspondence, reports and other document; track pending actions to ensure timely completion of work assignments; coordinating and making travel arrangements; responding to routine non-technical inquiries; and coordinating and handling logistical support for meetings.

 At least one year of specialized experience equivalent to the GS-6 level in the Federal service.
-Examples of specialized experience include the following: interpreting and applying regulations, policies and procedures to perform a variety of administrative support duties; developing and maintaining spreadsheets and other financial records; developing work tracking systems to ensure timely completion of work assignments; coordinating and making travel arrangements; composing/typing reports in final.
+Specialized experience includes the following: interpreting and applying regulations, policies and procedures to perform a variety of administrative support duties; developing and maintaining spreadsheets and other financial records; developing work tracking systems to ensure timely completion of work assignments; coordinating and making travel arrangements; composing/typing reports in final.

 You must meet eligibility and qualification requirements within 30 days of the closing date.

 You must answer all job-related questions in the NSF eRecruit questionnaire.